Hiroshima will forever be connected to the atomic bomb, but it’s not a radioactive wasteland. Today it’s a thriving city with over a million citizens.

 If you’re worried about time, you can take the ropeway back down.
 If you’re making good time, however, follow the path down to the town.

-As you walk the pathways to the town, you’ll probably encounter deer.
-They roam freely through the area and are a common sight in most parts of Miyajima island.
+As you walk the pathways back to the town, you’ll probably encounter deer.
+They roam freely through the area and are a common sight in most parts of Miyajima Island.

 You can grab a bite in town or make your way back to the mainland.
-There are several great restaurants on the island.
-As you may expect, seafood is their specialty, particularly oysters, which are grilled and served with butter or soy sauce.
+You’ll find several great restaurants on the island.
+As you might expect, seafood is their specialty.
+Grilled oysters, served with butter or soy sauce, are particularly popular.

 Travel back to the mainland to fill your stomach with a local specialty

-The fastest way back to downtown Hiroshima is the way that you came unless the ferries are starting to get too crowded.
-Another option is to take a direct boat from the island to the Hiroshima port, which places you within a stone’s throw from Hiroshima Station.
+Unless the ferries are getting too crowded, the fastest way back to downtown Hiroshima is the way you came.
+Another option is to take a direct boat from the island to the Hiroshima port.
+It’ll put you within a stone’s throw of Hiroshima Station.

-The direct boat ride is considerably more expensive and includes about the same amount of travel time.
-However, on a busy day, it may be a little more relaxing compared to riding on a crowded ferry.
+The direct boat ride is more expensive and has the same travel time.
+On a busy day, it might be more relaxing than riding on a crowded ferry though.

 When you get back to the downtown area, it should still be early in the day, depending on what time you started.
 If you haven’t had lunch yet, there are several restaurants along the way that serve Hiroshimiyaki.